 The program would include three groups of coursework, a business and management core, general education, and a technological specialty.
 The business and management core provides a foundation in the variety of skill areas that support a successful business.
+The technology specialty as prescribed in this catalog leverage courses from the Computer Technology, Electronics Engineering Technology, and Mechanical Engineering Technology program.
+Should students wish to leverage courses from other technical departments, they should request to meet with the program coordinator for discussion and approval, if appropriate.

-The Technology Business & Management program utilizes facilities from the Computer Technology, Electronics Engineering Technology, and Mechanical Engineering Technology departments at the College.
-The students in the program will make use of the CAD (SolidWorks[TM]) classroom, the electronics laboratory, and the computer laboratories that include more than 72 computer workstations in four classrooms laboratory settings.
+The Technology Business & Management program utilizes facilities from the Computer Technology, Electronics Engineering Technology, and Mechanical Engineering Technology departments at the college.
+The students in the program will make use of the CAD (SolidWorks) classroom, the electronics laboratory, and the computer laboratories that include more than 72 computer workstations in four classrooms laboratory settings.